community garden at south branch preserve

-The Community Garden is located on a quarter-acre on the westbound side of Wolfe Road, near its intersection with Route 46 East.
-There are a total of 145, 10′ x 10′ plots and are available on a first come, first served basis.
+The Community Garden at South Branch Preserve is located on the westbound side of Wolfe Road, near the intersection with Route 46 East.
+There are a total of 145 10′ x 10′ plots, which are available on a first come, first served basis.
 Annual membership rates for residents of Mt.
-Olive Township and members of The Land Conservancy are $35 per plot and gardeners are able to select their individual plot.
-There is a one-time irrigation fee of $30.
-Water is provided by individual spigots located through the garden.
-The fee for non residents is $45 a year plus the $30 one time irrigation fee.
+Olive Township and members of The Land Conservancy are $35 per plot; nonresident and nonmembers pay $45.
+There is a one-time irrigation fee of $30, and spigots for watering are located throughout the garden.

-The garden is surrounded by fencing, to keep out deer and rodents, including rabbits and groundhogs.
-A shed is located onsite, which houses some gardening supplies.
-Gardeners are encouraged to bring their own gardening tools and only organic gardening practices are allowed at the Preserve.
+The garden is surrounded by fencing to keep out deer, rabbits, groundhogs, and other nuisance animals.
+A shed on site houses gardening supplies, though gardeners are encouraged to bring their own tools.
+Organic gardening practices only are allowed at the preserve.